Applications

 The substrate on which the test piece is placed for measurement in the heating microscope has a direct influence on the measurement result.
 In standardised measurement methods for materials characterisation, the substrate should therefore always be made of the same material.
 At the same time, the material’s influence on the measuring result should be known.

 Some materials, such as enamel, are developed directly for interaction with other materials.
-Heating microscope measurements can be used to draw conclusions about their reactivity or wetting characteristics
+Heating microscope measurements can be used to draw conclusions about their reactivity or wetting characteristics.

 In this report, you will find three examples of the characterisation and comparison of the wetting characteristics of frits of a vitrified bond, a coal ash, and a ground enamel on various substrates.